Clinical Pharmacist

 At a Glance

-• Company: Join a dynamic healthcare team focused on enhancing patient outcomes.
+• Company: Join a dynamic team in a rapidly evolving healthcare network.

-• Benefits: Enjoy competitive pay, professional development, and a collaborative work environment.
+• Benefits: Enjoy competitive pay, professional development, and a supportive work environment.

-• Why this job: Make a real difference in patient health and well-being every day.
+• Why this job: Make a real difference in patient care while developing your pharmacy skills.

-• Qualifications: Must have an MPharm degree and relevant pharmacy experience.
+• Qualifications: Must have an MPharm degree and relevant experience in General Practice.

 The post holder will provide primary support to general practice staff with regards to prescription and medicines management.
 They will help support the repeat prescription system, deal with acute prescription requests, and medicines reconciliation on transfer of care and systems for safer prescribing, providing expertise in clinical medicines advice while addressing both public and social care needs of patients in the GP practice(s).
 They will deliver an efficient, cost-effective, and high-quality clinical service by providing clinical and professional development to the clinical workforce within K&W Healthcare & member practices.
 The post holder will ensure that the practice integrates with community and hospital pharmacy to help utilise skill mix, improve patient outcomes, ensure better access to healthcare, and help manage workload.
 The role is pivotal to improving the quality of care and operational efficiencies so requires motivation and passion to deliver excellent service within general practice.